zulip/zulip/help/add-or-remove-users-from-a-stream.md

 By default, anyone (other than guests) subscribed to a stream can add users to that stream.
 Additionally, anyone (other than guests) can add users to a public stream, whether or not they are subscribed to the stream.
-Anyone can always [unsubscribe themselves from a stream](/help/unsubscribe-from-a-stream).
+Anyone can always [unsubscribe themselves from a channel][unsubscribe].

 Organization administrators can also unsubscribe *other* users from any stream, including streams the admin is not subscribed to.
 They can also configure which